Shubham Sarangi

-Shubham Sarangi (born 24 June 2000) is an Indian professional footballer who plays as a defender for Odisha in the Indian Super League.
+Shubham Sarangi (born 24 June 2000) is an Indian professional footballer who plays as a defender.

 Early life

-Sarangi was born in Visakhapatnam to parents from Balasore, Odisha.
-His family moved to Delhi when he was four, where he grew up playing football since his childhood days.
+Sarangi was born in New Delhi to parents from Balasore, Odisha, and grew up playing football since his childhood days.
 During his childhood, he played in Kargil War Martyr Captain Vijayant Thapar Memorial Cup for his Army Public School, Noida.
 He represented India in 2013 U-14 AFC qualifying tournament held in Iran.
 Thereafter, he was drafted to the U-17 World Cup project for India and continued training in Goa, traveled to various countries as part of the exposure trip organised by the AIFF.

 In 2015-16, he played for the Minerva Punjab F.C.
 Academy and participated U-15 & U-18 I-League scoring 8 Goals in the League, and was placed among the top goal scorers in the League.
 He continued to play for India national U-17 squad World Cup football team thereafter.

 In 2018, Sarangi went to the Aspire Academy of Qatar for a four-month training stint.